gund/ng-di-transpiler/README.md

 For CLI usage run `ngdt -h`.

-You can also customize transpiler by providing config in your `tsconfig.json`:
+You can also customize transpiler by providing `ngdtOptions` in your `tsconfig.json`:
 ```json
 {
   "ngdtOptions": {